Tristan-Thompson876/Social-Network/README.md

 # Social-Network

-# Done by: Tristan Thompson and Kyval Wilsom
+# Done by: Tristan Thompson and Kyval Waysom